-The following describes the security policy for the multi-chip standalone module, the P7170^{IP} System Portable Two-Way FM Radio (P7170^{IP}).
-This policy was prepared as part of the Level 2 FIPS 140-2 validation of the module.
+The following describes the security policy for the multi-chip standalone module, the P7170 System Portable Two-Way FM Radio (P7170 This policy was prepared as part of the Level 2 FIPS 140-2 validation of the module.

 The P7100^{IP} series portable radios are rugged, high-quality, high-performance two-way FM communication units.
-The P7100^{IP} series portables are available in either Scan (P7150^{IP}) or System (P7170^{IP}) versions with or without the immersion option HTMR.
+The P7100^{IP} series portables are available in the System (P7170^{IP}) version with or without the immersion option HTMR.
 These are M/A COM's most sophisticated, high specification portable radios.
 The P7100^{IP} designs use custom integrated circuits to set new standards for size and weight in high power, feature-enriched two-way radios.
-The P7100^{IP} series radios are Phase-Locked-Loop synthesized radios that can be programmed to operate on both EDACS® trunked or conventional communications systems.
+The P7100^{IP} series radios are Phase-Locked-Loop synthesized radios that can be programmed to operate on EDACS® trunked, P25 trunked, or conventional communications systems.